Meowuu7/QuasiSim/README.md

 This code is standing on the shoulders of giants.
 We want to thank the following contributors that our code is based on: [DiffHand](https://github.com/eanswer/DiffHand), [NeuS](https://github.com/Totoro97/NeuS) and [ControlVAE](https://github.com/heyuanYao-pku/Control-VAE).

+We thank Prof. Rui Chen, Yixuan Guan, and Taoran Jiang for their valuable support in providing the Allegro hardware and setting up the environment setup during the rebuttal period.

 ## License
 This code is distributed under an [MIT LICENSE](LICENSE).